 Name of the camera that should be used when 'Use Camera' is set to 'custom'.

-Change this number arbitrarily to get another random shift of the layers.
-For each number a different random value is generated.
+Change this number arbitrarily to get another random shift in the layers.
+For each number you enter, a different random value is generated.